 Methodological limitations

-Environmental Webscans present some methodological limitations, thereby calling for nuancing and caution when interpreting findings.
-First, due to the immense number of third-sector organizations in Calgary, our sample is limited, scanning only about 7.5% of all non-SPOs.
-However, our systematic, comprehensive approach to sampling for the initial phase and random sampling for the second phase strengthen the reliability of the data.
+Environmental Webscans present some methodological limitations, thereby calling for nuance and caution when interpreting findings.
+First, due to the immense number of third-sector organizations in Calgary, our sample is limited, scanning only about 7.5% of all MSOs.
+However, our systematic, comprehensive approach to sampling for the initial phase and random sampling for the second phase strengthens the reliability of the data.
 Second, and importantly, data and information presented on websites are not “true” or accurate or complete representations of the real world.
-That is, the digital or online presence of SPOs and non-SPOs may not fully capture or represent the scope, range and extent of their services and organizational mission and priorities.
-TNevertheless, the digital face or outward face of organizations is crucial for immigrants, whose first and most common access to organizations and services is often through the Internet.
+That is, the digital or online presence of ISOs and MSOs may not fully capture or represent the scope, range and extent of their services and organizational mission and priorities.
+Another potential limitation is that some organizations included in the Webscan may still be active but were considered to be passive as they may have changed their names over time.
+Hence, the findings may not fully capture the scope of available services.
+Nevertheless, the digital face or outward face of organizations is crucial for immigrants, whose first and most common access to organizations and services is often through the Internet.
 The online descriptions of services and the ease or difficulty of navigation and access will thus impact whether and how immigrants utilize services.
 As such, Environmental Webscans, although limited in capturing organizations in full, are informative insofar as it illustrates information that is in fact available to immigrants.

 Results